MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 |    15                 |    LRC (8, 2, 1)    |    72.7%        |
 |    16                 |    LRC (8, 2, 1)    |    72.7%        |

-### Table 4
+### Dual parity layout and efficiency, all flash (SSD)

-Shows the storage efficiency of dual parity and local reconstruction codes at each scale for all-flash deployments which contain only solid-state drives (SSD).
+This table shows the storage efficiency of dual parity and local reconstruction codes at each scale for all-flash deployments which contain only solid-state drives (SSD).
 The parity layout can user larger group sizes and achieve slightly better storage efficiency with all-flash.

-   >[!TIP]
-   > The table below applies only to all-flash deployments.
-For deployments which contain both hard disk drives (HDD) and solid-state drives (SSD), see Table 3, above.

 |    Fault domains      |    Layout           |    Efficiency   |
 |-----------------------|---------------------|-----------------|